19 minute read time

 Furthermore, Apple creates a sense of social norm by featuring prominent, aspirational figures like travel writer Cherie King.
 By showing her using an iPad on the go, Apple is proving that the iPad is a perfectly acceptable product for you to use as well.

-When including pictures or screenshots of your product or service in your marketing content, show your products in the context of how they will help the user either create pleasure or avoid pain, as this will increase the individual incentive to use your product or service.
+When including pictures or screenshots of your product or service in your marketing content, showcase your products in the context of how they will help the user either create pleasure or avoid pain, as this will increase the individual incentive to use your product or service.

-In order to get someone to take your desired conversion action, you must also reduce any anxiety they have towards taking the action.
+To get someone to take your desired conversion action, you must also reduce any anxiety they may have towards taking the action.

 In marketing, “anxiety” refers to any feelings of discomfort or unease towards making a conversion and can be caused by any number of things, including:

-So in order to reduce anxiety around your desired conversion action, you must first walk a mile in your customers shoes and understand what the points of anxiety may be, and then take steps to reduce those anxieties.
+In order to reduce anxiety around your desired conversion action, you must first consider what the points of anxiety may be for your customers and then take steps to reduce those anxieties.

 Project management tool Basecamp reduces anxiety towards signup by showcasing the number of successful projects other businesses have completed using their product.

 By going beyond just showing customer numbers, Basecamp is addressing people’s concern that the product isn’t right for them and reassuring potential customers that the product can help them achieve what they need to achieve (completing projects).

-Within the design of your marketing content, showcase the success people are enjoying using your product.
+Showcase the success people are enjoying using your product within the design of your marketing content.
 Seeing other people enjoying the benefits they want will increase conversions by addressing people’s anxieties that your product may not be right for them or isn’t worth investing their time and effort into.

 Online accounting software Xero reduces anxiety towards signup by prominently showcasing the number of customers they have using their product.

-Xero understands that accounting software in the cloud is a new concept for some people, and they are likely to have some anxiety around whether it is the right choice for them.
+Xero understands that accounting software in the cloud is a new concept for some people, and they are likely to have some anxiety about whether it is the right choice for them.